0xPlatinum/Unforgotten-Bits/README.md

 ![image](https://user-images.githubusercontent.com/98354876/228317612-afa3beea-7105-4d6b-b4bd-acac5485acf6.png)

 And finally...
-We had obtained another encryptor.
+We had obtained another key, iv, and salt.
 The flag was obtained by decrypting the ledger.enc with the new information we have, and we were finally finished.

 GGs, Pico, a tough challenge, but we finally solved it.
 Just took us a bit, yknow?